knightazura/ghost-sdk/How-does-oAuth-work-with-Ghost?.md

 # Usage

-To access a ressources on the server the access_token is sent as Authorization header.
+To access a resource on the server the access_token is sent as Authorization header.

 ```
 GET /ghost/api/v0.1/users/me/